Oregon Marijuana Laws

-It's important to note that even though recreational and medicinal marijuana are legal under Oregon state law, they're still technically illegal under federal law.
+It's important to note that even though recreational and medicinal marijuana are legal under Oregon marijuana laws, they're still technically illegal under federal law.
 This means that it's illegal to transport the drug across state lines.
 However, in 2013, the Department of justice announced that it was changing its enforcement priorities to focus on things like preventing the funding of gangs and the distribution of weed to minors.

 I Was Caught Growing Too Much Weed: What's Next?

 Even though Oregon has relaxed its marijuana laws a lot, there are still serious consequences for violating current law.
 For example, if you're a recreational user and you grow more than eight plants at home, you could go to prison for five years and pay a $125,000 fine (Sec.
 475.856, 161.605, and 161.625).
-Whatever the circumstance, an attorney can be crucial to protecting your rights and helping you avoid or minimize jail time.
+Whatever the circumstance, an attorney can be crucial in protecting your rights and helping you avoid or minimize jail time.

 Receive a Free Legal Evaluation from an Attorney Experienced with Marijuana Laws

 Oregon is very friendly to marijuana users, but there are still a lot of rules that every Oregonian must abide by.
 Failing to follow the law could result in large fines and even jail time.
 Whether you were caught using weed medicinally without the right documentation, you grew too many plants at home, or you sold pot to a friend, you'll need expert advice.
-Get a free case review from a local attorney, familiar with Oregon's marijuana laws.
+Get a free case review from a local attorney, familiar with Oregon marijuana laws.

 Additional Medical Marijuana Articles